Meenakshi Narain

 Meenakshi Narain (May 9, 1964 – January 1, 2023) was an Indian-born American experimental physicist.
 She was a Professor of Physics and Chair of the Department of Physics at Brown University, and was also Chair of the Collaboration Board of U.S. institutions in the Compact Muon Solenoid (CMS) Collaboration.
 She contributed to the discovery of the top quark in 1995 and Higgs Boson in 2012.

 Early life and education

 Born on May 9, 1964, in Gorakhpur, Uttar Pradesh, India, Narain identified as an Asian-Indian American.
+In high school, she had to transfer to another all-girls school to study on the math track that led her to physics and statistics as an undergraduate.
+She had to overcome the family expectation to choose physics over law.
 She completed a B.Sc. at Gorakhpur University and a M.Sc. at IIT Kanpur.
 Narain earned her Ph.D. at Stony Brook University with her dissertation titled, Inclusive Photon Spectra from Upsilon States, under the supervision of Juliet Lee-Franzini.

 Career

 Following her doctorate, Narain was a visiting fellow at the Laboratory of Nuclear Studies, Cornell University, and then as a post-doc at Fermi National Accelerator Laboratory from 1991–1995, where she was also a Wilson Fellow.

 Narain was on the faculty of Boston University for eight years prior to joining the Brown University faculty in 2007, where she was promoted to full professor in 2010.
 Her research activities have included the DØ experiment at Fermilab.
 She was instrumental in the discovery of the top quark in 1995.